-Paul's mother was trained at the Perse School and the Slade School of Art, and as a young person was involved in the Bloomsbury Group.
+She was trained at the Perse School and the Slade School of Art, and as a young person was involved in the Bloomsbury Group.
 One of her closest friends was the lithographer, Trekkie Parsons, who became the longtime lover of Leonard Woolf, Virginia Woolf's husband, after Virginia's death.
 Paul remembers being taken to see Leonard at his house in the country.
-He was also told that Moura, Baroness Budberg, was asked to be his god-mother, as she was a friend of the Rodkers, but Paul has no recollection of actually meeting her, although his half-sister, Joan Rodker, who was sort of the family archivist, knew her well.
+He was also told that Moura, Baroness Budberg, was asked to be his godmother, as she was a friend of the Rodkers, but Paul has no recollection of actually meeting her, although his half-sister, Joan Rodker, who was sort of the family archivist, knew her well.

 Sadly, both of John's daughters have now passed on: Camilla Bagg died on December 1, 2007.
 She was the second-born of John Rodker's three children, but the first to pass on.
 Together with Nathalie Blondel, she edited a book about her mother, Mary Butts.
 John Rodker's first daughter, Joan Rodker, passed away peacefully on Dec.
 27, 2010, at the age of 95 after a brief illness.
-She will be sorely missed.

-Among the formative influences in his life, he would like to acknowledge his wife, his mother, many of the concepts of Christian Science (one of his teachers was "Fougasse", the noted British cartoonist), the Dragon School, Eton College (some positive effects, in an unintended sort of way), "Recovery", and of course Cambridge University - in Paul's unbiassed opinion, the finest university on the planet!
+Among the formative influences in his life, he would like to acknowledge his wife, his mother, many of the concepts of Christian Science (one of his teachers was "Fougasse", the noted British cartoonist), the Dragon School, Eton College (some positive effects, in an unintended sort of way), "Recovery", and of course Cambridge University - in Paul's totally unbiassed opinion, the finest university on the planet.

 - Data Responsive Modular, Interleaved Task Programming System, IBM Technical Disclosure Bulletin, Vol. 13, No. 8, 2425-26, January 1971